Improve Your Online Presence with Business Listings

 1.4 Duplicate Business Listings

 Duplicate listings contain more than one listing of the same company on the same directory.
-For example, if an employee accidentally created a second listing after a restaurant moved to its new location, that listing would need to be merged with the original listing in order to avoid being listed twice.
+For example, if an employee accidentally created a second listing after a business moved to its new location, that listing would need to be merged with the original listing in order to avoid being listed twice.

 Follow the steps outlined in each directory to remove or merge duplicates.